cgibson/blog/content/blog/my_first_quadcopter.md

  * [RCDude.com][rcdude]

 * * *
-_Please note I am an absolute ameteur at all this.
+_Please note I am an absolute amateur at all this.
 This is just a record of my experiences.
 Please don't use the information I post as ground truth.
 Also, if you find any information on this post is in error, feel free to call me out in the comments below, I would really appreciate it!_
 * * *

 [naza]: http://www.hobbyking.com/hobbyking/store/__51633__dji_naza_m_v2_multi_rotor_flight_controller_gps_combo.html